Linguistcoder/idiomaticity-instruction-data/README.md

 1. Read the prompt and response without making immediate judgements.
 2. Identify fluency issues using the criteria above.
 Ignore content accuracy and relevance.
 3. For each issue: quote the problematic text, select a category, and rate severity on a scale from 1 to 5 (1 = subtle, 5 = very grave).
 Add a short explanation.
-4. In the final notes field: tag any idiomatic expressions or slang present in the text and state whether they are used correctly.
+4. In the final notes field: tag any idiomatic expressions, slang, or cultural references present in the text and state whether each is used correctly.
 Add any other observations that do not fit the issue categories.

 ---